telerik/blazor-docs/knowledge-base/grid-filter-operator-dropdown.md

 This KB article answers the following questions:

-* How to implement a filter operator dropdown in a [Grid filter row template (`FilterCellTemplate`)]({%slug grid-templates-filter%})?
+* How to implement a filter operator dropdown list in a [Grid filter row template (`FilterCellTemplate`)]({%slug grid-templates-filter%})?
 * How to reuse the filter operator logic and the clear filter button logic across multiple filter cell templates?

 ## Solution

-The example below shows how to mimic built-in features, which exist in the `FilterRow` `FilterMode` of the Grid and TreeList:
+The example below shows how to mimic the following built-in features, which exist in the `FilterRow` `FilterMode` of the Grid and TreeList:

 * Operator DropDownList, which allows users to select fitler operators like "equal to", "starts with", etc.
 * Clear Button, which allows users to clear the column's filter.